Monday, 3 December 2018

 Arches on the first floor.
 (22.07.2018.)

-As can be seen, the gurdwara though solidly built, is currently in a very bad shape.
-I think that the construction work stopped before its completion.
-Because I saw no traces of plaster on the walls, or tiling on the floors.
-Nor any other kind of decoration.
-So most probably the gurdwara was still under construction when 47 struck it.
-At present, the gurdwara is totally abandoned and being used by the local people as a pen for their goats and buffaloes and storeroom for fodder.
-It was indeed painful to see this state of negligence and apathy on part of the related authorities like Evacuee Trust Property Board or the archaeology department.
+As can be seen, the gurdwara, though solidly built, is currently not in good condition.
+I believe that the construction work stopped before its completion, as I saw no traces of plaster on the walls or tiling on the floors, nor any other kind of decoration.
+So, most probably, the gurdwara was still under construction when the events of 1947 struck it.

 Bhai Lalo earned his living by honest work.
 He was born in 1452 at the village of Saidpur (Pakistan).
 His father's name was Bhai Jagat Ram of the 'Ghataura' surname pertaining to the carpenter clan, now known as Ramgarhia.
 Bhai Lalo was nearly seventeen years older than Guru Nanak.
 When Lalo saw two holy men coming towards him, he put aside his work and spread a bed for them and went to get some lunch for them.